Thymoma-associated multiorgan autoimmunity

 Thymoma-associated multiorgan autoimmunity (TAMA) is a severe often fatal disease that presents in some patients with thymoma.
 It has also been referred to in the medical literature as "thymoma-associated graft-versus-host-like disease".

 Presentation

 Patients with TAMA present with variable combinations of a morbilliform skin eruption, chronic diarrhea, and abnormal liver enzymes.
 The histopathology of the skin, liver, or bowel mucosa resembles GVHD.

 Pathophysiology

-Thymoma is a common neoplasm arising from the thymus, the primary lymphoid organ where T cells become educated to distinguish "self" from "non self".
+Thymoma is a relatively uncommon neoplasm arising from the thymus, the primary lymphoid organ where T cells become educated to distinguish "self" from "non self".
 In the setting of thymoma, abnormal thymic education occurs as a result of subtle differences in antigen processing.
 In TAMA these differences result in autoreactive T cells escaping from the thymus.
 This results in a condition similar to graft-versus-host disease.

 Treatment

 Patients often have a refractory disease course but some patients may respond to phototherapy.

 History

 This disease name was coined by Emanual Maverakis and described in detail in 2007 but case reports of graft-versus-host-like disease in the setting of thymoma date back to at least the mid 1990s.